lucascavatoni/Percolation-project/README.md

 Two different methods were used to determine wether or not a grid percolates :

-- The first percolation finding algorithm is a 'naive search' that tries every single possible path to determine if one goes from the top to the bottom.
+- The first percolation finding algorithm is a 'depth-find-search' that naively tries every single possible path to determine if one goes from the top to the bottom.
 This takes some time... approximately 10 minutes to estimate the percolation probability.

 - The second algorithm is a 'union-find' where each explored cell is linked and remembered.
 Naturally, this requires more memory, but the time needed goes from 10 minutes to not even 1 second !